WoutDLN/woutdln.github.io/_talks/2019-11-27_malaga_publishing.md

 description: Conference Paper
 author: Dillen, Wout and Elli Bleeker
 year: 2019
-title: Publishing Textual Scholarship in the 21st Century.
-Variants, the Journal of the European Society for Textual Scholarship
+title: Publishing Textual Scholarship in the 21st Century
+subtitle: Variants, the Journal of the European Society for Textual Scholarship
 eventtitle: ESTS 2019
 eventtitleaddon: Textual Scholarship in the 21st Century
 venue: University of Malaga